compGeom-s23/compGeom-s23.github.io/index.md

 - [Computational geometry: algorithms and applications](https://www.amazon.com/Computational-Geometry-Applications-Mark-Berg/dp/3540779736/ref=pd_bxgy_b_img_z).
 Mark de Berg, Otfried Cheong, Mark van Kreveld, Mark Overmars.

+**Communication:**  Class communication will be entirely on Slack.
+You will need to monitor Slack for class updates, including possible cancellations or delays (in case there are any).
+The code to join Slack is posted on Canvas.
-**Work and Grading Policy:**

-The work for the class consists of programming projects (7 projects, approximately biweekly) and in-class work.
+**Work and Grading Policy:**  The work for the class consists of programming projects (7 projects, approximately biweekly) and in-class work.

 - __Projects: 90%__

 - __Class engagement: 10%__ This means attending class, working with your group, asking questions, engaging in discussions, volunteering answers,  participating on Slack, attending office hours and striving to turn in good work.

+Evaluation of your projects will be via demos.
+Everyone will meet with me (or the LAs) throughout the semester to demo their code.
+Tentatively aiming for three demos (first for projects 1 and 2, second for projectss 3 and 4, and third demo for projects s5 and 6), plus the finaal project demo.

 **Collaboration policy:**